 Grilled eel: One of my favorite festival foods, eel grilled over a wood fire and served in a paper cone are one of Sardinia's great treats.
 Really.

 Panadas: If you are looking for a quick snack or some take-out, try these oven baked pies of meat, fish or vegetables found all over the island.

-Fregola: a type of semolina pasta rolled into balls and browned, are often found with seafood sauces as in fregola with clams.
+Fregola: a type of semolina pasta rolled into balls and toasted, are often found with seafood sauces as in fregola with clams.

 Cannonau Di Sardegna is a DOC red that is the most famous of Sardinian wines, based on the Grenache grape.
 Vermentino di Sardinia is the island's white DOC wine.